AMReX-Codes/amrex/Docs/sphinx_documentation/source/LinearSolvers.rst

 solvers, and BoomerAMG and Euclid as preconditioners.
 These can be called as as bottom solvers for both cell-centered and node-based problems.

+If it is built with Hypre support, AMReX initializes Hypre by default in `amrex::Initialize`.
+If it is built with CUDA, AMReX will also set up Hypre to run on device by default.
+The user can choose to disable the Hypre initialization by AMReX with :cpp:`ParmParse` parameter ``amrex.init_hypre=[0|1]``.

 By default the AMReX linear solver code always tries to geometrically coarsen the problem as much as possible.
 However, as we have mentioned, we can call :cpp:`setMaxCoarseningLevel(0)` on the :cpp:`LPInfo` object